If you have an idea for an app you may be wondering how to protect your app idea, and if that is even possible.

 What about it is proprietary?
 What is your “secret sauce”?

-3. Trademark the Name or Logo
+3. Trademark the name or logo of your app

 But, you can’t trademark an idea until that idea is in tangible form.
-Tangible could be a logo, icon or app name that you are actively using.
-Examples of actively using are: you have a published website, you have an app in the app store, you have an active social media presence.
+By tangible I mean a logo, slogan, drawing or written words that you are actively using.

 Here’s what else you can do to protect your app idea…

-Instead, get out there and tell people about it.
-You might discover that your idea is terrible and could save yourself a lot of time and money.
+You might discover that your app idea is terrible, and save yourself a lot of time and money.
 Or, you might find exactly what you’re looking for.

 Here’s the thing.
-Hopefully, the app design company you consider hiring is of the reputable type, like Big Fish (shameless plug).
-If this is the case, it is really not in their best interest (or any interest) to share your business secrets with the world.
+Hopefully, the app development company(ies) you interview are reputable.
+If this is the case, it’s really not in their best interest (or any interest) to share your business secrets with the world.

 But, just in case you have lingering concern about protecting your app idea…follow the advice I gave above about only discussing the 80%.

-6. Get Legal Advice for Apps
+6. Get legal advice for apps

 Brent Britton is an intellectual property lawyer in Tampa, Florida.
 He has an informative blog that you can read for free, or call him to schedule a consultation.
-He provides details on how an intellectual property lawyer can offer you legal advice for apps and help you protect your app idea.

 Final Thoughts about Protecting Your App Idea